What Is Mr. Gatti’s?

-One of the most beloved names in the pizza industry targets 300 locations open by 2022
+One of the most beloved names in the pizza and Family Entertainment industry

 For almost half a century, Gatti’s has been serving up delicious food and delivering family fun to pizza lovers in communities across the country.
 Our passion for pizza began in September 1964 when Mr. James Eure opened The Pizza Place in Stephenville, Texas.
 In 1969, he moved to Austin and opened “Mr. Gatti’s” as a tribute to his wife’s maiden name.

 Mr. Eure worked long hours to master the elements that make people crave pizza: real cheese (no imitations allowed), yeast-risen dough made fresh every day, our signature tangy pizza sauce and toppings that can’t be topped.
 It wasn’t long before Gatti’s restaurants were popping up all over Texas and the Southeast.

 Gatti’s evolved through the decades to become the thriving brand it is today.
 Much has changed in 50 years, but the most important things have stayed the same.
 We’re still following the recipes and causing new cravings to be born every day.

 We are targeting 15 states for expansion across the Southeast and Midwest with a franchise growth and development campaign for a proven franchise model: Mr. Gatti’s Pizza family buffet with arcade.

 Gatti’s: Staking a claim for the family

 By choosing to open a Mr. Gatti’s Pizza buffet and entertainment center, one thing is certain: you’ll be selling best-in-class products, over-the-top customer service and an outstanding family experience.